-Participants placed in case management positions are not subject to the 60-month federal TANF lifetime limit or the 60-month state W-2 lifetime limit and are not required to cooperate with Child Support.
+Participants placed in case management positions are not subject to the 60-month federal TANF lifetime limit or the 60-month state W-2 lifetime limit.

 Participants placed in case management positions are required to cooperate with Child Support.
 (See 15.3.1) However, participants in case management positions do not have to assign a portion of the Child Support payments to the state.
 (See 15.1.1)